Tirasa/wadl2html/README.md

 Now poin your browser to [http://localhost:8888/]() - you should be able to browse [Apache Syncope](http://syncope.apache.org) RESTful API documentation.

+If pointing to [http://localhost:8888/]() you will see instead remote WADL fetching, also featuring schema include.

 ### Use your own WADL

 Pretty easy: just replace `src/main/resources/application.wadl` with your own, and relaunch as reported above.